DAIRLab/dairlib/README.md

 2. Build what you want via Bazel.
 From `dairlib`, `bazel build ...` will build the entire project.
 Drake will be built as an external dependency.

 ### (Optional Dependencies)
+These dependencies are necessary for some advanced visualization and process management.
+Many examples will work without a full installation of Director or libbot, but (for lab members), these are ultimately recommended.
+The build process below is not ideal (particularly the extra installation of binary Drake), but we will try to improve the process.
 1. Install a local copy of `lcm` and `libbot2` using `sudo apt install lcm libbot2'.
 The prerequisites installation from Drake should add the proper repo for these.
 2. Install Director
   1. Install dependencies `sudo apt-get install build-essential cmake libglib2.0-dev libqt4-dev pyqt4-dev-tools libx11-dev libxext-dev libxt-dev python-dev python-lxml python-numpy python-scipy python-yaml`